polyphony-chat/docs/docs/Protocol Specifications/core.md

   - [9.1 Discoverability](#91-discoverability)
     - [9.1.1 Changing a primary service provider](#911-changing-a-primary-service-provider)

-// TODO: Rework this introductory section

-The polyproto protocol is a home-server-based identity federation protocol specification intended for use in applications where actor identity is needed. polyproto focuses on federated identity, and apart from the usage of Messaging Layer Security (MLS) for encryption, does not specify any further application-specific features.
-Instead, it is intended to be used as a base for application implementations and other protocols, such as `polyproto-chat` - a chat protocol built on top of polyproto.
-Through a shared "base layer", polyproto implementations are intercompatible in a way where one identity can be used across various polyproto implementations.
+The polyproto protocol is a home-server-based identity federation protocol specification intended for use in applications where actor identity is needed. polyproto focuses on federated identity, and does not specify any further application-specific features.
+It can be used standalone, as a method of authenticating across many applications and services, or as a base for federated protocol extensions and application implementations.
+The use of cryptography - namely digital signatures and X.509 certificates - make polyproto identities verifiable and portable. polyproto empowers actors, as the home server can be changed at any time, without losing data or connections to other actors.

-No part of polyproto is considered less important than any other part, and all parts of polyproto are required for a polyproto implementation to be considered compliant with the polyproto specification.
-The only exception to this is the encryption part of polyproto, which is optional, as the necessity of encryption depends on the specific implementation.

 This document is intended to be used as a starting point for developers wanting to develop software, which can operate with other polyproto implementations.